shortdark/socket/README.md

 ### Data Array

-* The graph can be empty (0 lines) or have up to 4 lines.
+* The graph can be empty (0 lines) or have up to 10 graph lines.
+* More than 10 graph lines can be passed in, but you would need to manually assign colors for the columns beyond the starting 10.
 * The number of lines is dependent on the data array that is passed in.
-* The columns must be named 'date', 'col1', 'col2', 'col3' and 'col4'.
+* The columns must be named 'date', 'col1', 'col2', 'col3', 'col4', etc.
 * 'date' must be a string, format: '2021-02-26'.
-* The Y-axis data can be integers or floats.
+* The Y-axis data can be integers, floats or null.
 * The order of the data matters, the array should start with the newest and work backwards.
+* It's assumed that the data will be continuous (mon-fri) without large gaps in the data.

 ### Optional Cutomization